trishakholiya/MatrixLibrary/README.md

 ## Usage
 MatrixLibrary is intended primarily for educational and experimental use.
 It is designed to be compatible with existing Homework 3 code that previously relied on Armadillo.

-To use this library in your local repo, add the following lines to the CMake File:
+To use this library in your local repo, add the following lines to the CMake File.
+The following example is for an executable called hw_3_1.

 ```cmake
 include(FetchContent)